julianmummery/julianmummery.github.io/_pages/experience.md

 <p style="font-size:0.70em; margin-top:0; margin-bottom: 0;"><strong>Job Title:</strong> Customer Services Representative</p>
 <h5>Overview</h5>
 <p style="font-size:0.70em;">GMAC Commercial Finance (GMAC CF) is a subsidiary of GMAC Financial Services, a bank holding company with operations in North America, South America, Europe and Asia-Pacific.
 GMAC specializes in automotive finance, real estate finance, insurance, commercial finance and online banking.
 GMAC CF is one of the most trusted sources of capital for the middle-market businesses it serves.</p>
-<p>I started working on the I.T.
+<p style="font-size:0.70em;">I started working on the I.T.
 Help Desk progressed from there to Computer Operator doing shift work looking after IBM Mainframe.
 Then over the years worked up from a Trainee Computer Programmer to an Analyst / Designer / Lead Programmer.
 </p>
 <h5 style="margin-top: 0px">Examples of Work</h5>
 <ul style="font-size:0.70em;">